arafathusayn/learnyoubun/exercises/0_hello/problem.md

 Create a file named `hello.js`.

-Write a program that prints the text "HI MOM" to the console (stdout).
+Write a program that prints the text "HELLO WORLD" to the console (stdout).

 ---